Zoomed Image

 Prerequisites

-• An Azure tenant with Azure Active Directory
+• An Azure tenant with Microsoft Entra ID

-1. In the Azure Portal, create a new Enterprise Application (e.g., "xAssets Azure AD")
+1. In the Azure Portal, create a new app registration (e.g. xAssets Azure AD) following Step 1 of the VM instructions above

 2. Generate a client secret and copy the Value

-3. Navigate to the API Permissions tab and grant the following permissions at a minimum:
+3. Navigate to the API permissions tab and add Microsoft Graph > Application permissions — at minimum User.Read.All:

 1. Click Grant admin consent to activate the permissions